A.P. Indy: Stud record

 A.P.
 Indy was retired to stud at Lane's End Farm in 1993 with an initial stud fee of $50,000.
 Farish explained: "We wanted to keep him in training.
 He's very sound and such a brilliant horse, but it would be taking a tremendous risk with a great sire prospect.
 So many of our top horses have been retired to Europe or Japan that we need a horse like this to stand in the U.S. Everyone involved concluded that this was the right thing to do."

 A.P.
 Indy went on to become a "breed-shaping" sire.
 For much of his career, he stood for $300,000.
 He was the leading sire in North America for 2003 and 2006, and was among the top 10 for 10 consecutive years.
 He sired 88 graded stakes winners and 12 champions.
 His 12.5% stakes winners to foals ratio is the best among contemporary American stallions of the "big book era".

 A.P.
 Indy was also an important broodmare sire, leading the North American list in 2015.
-His daughters have produced Royal Delta, Kentucky Derby winner Super Saver, Kentucky Oaks winner Plum Pretty, champion Wait A While and Grade 1 stakes winners Bluegrass Cat and Any Given Saturday.
+His daughters have produced Royal Delta, Kentucky Derby winner Super Saver, Preakness Stakes winner Cloud Computing, Kentucky Oaks winner Plum Pretty, champion Wait A While and Grade 1 stakes winners Bluegrass Cat and Any Given Saturday.

 A.P.
 Indy was a valuable source of stamina in the normally speed-oriented stallion ranks of North America.
 This means his progeny are highly prized by those who are looking for racehorses who can compete in top races at classic distances.
 In 2008, A.P.
 Indy became the 208th chef-de-race with an Intermediate/Classic designation.

 A.P.
 Indy sired his last foals in 2010, when only 36 of 80 mares he bred conceived.
 Of these, two would become grade 1 winners: Honor Code and Got Lucky, whose name refers to the multiple tries it took her dam to get in foal.
 He was retired from stud duty on April 8, 2011, upon failing to produce a confirmed live foal in the 25 mares he covered.
 A.P.
 Indy remained in his old stall, with sons Mineshaft in the stall across the aisle from him and Honor Code in the stall next to him.

 A.P.
 Indy lived to age 31, an advanced age for a horse.
 From June 2017 until his death, he had been the oldest living winner of the Belmont Stakes and the oldest living Classic winner overall.
 He was also the oldest living winner of the Breeders' Cup Classic.
 He died on February 21, 2020, due to the infirmities of old age.

 Major stakes winners

-Some of his leading progeny include (fillies in italics):
+Some of his leading progeny include (fillies in italics, champions in bold):